alpha-beta-soup/alpha-beta-soup.github.io/_posts/2014-06-17-what-is-a-headway.markdown

 I've been a little dishonest in my definition of what a headway is.
 Well, I've said a half-truth.
 The headway *is* the time between vehicle arrivals at a stop.
 However, all arrivals are not equivalent.
 What matters is **where they are going**.
 Let's say we have a network with stops A-E serviced by three different routes.

 <br>
-{% fullwidth "/assets/network-headway-diagram.png" "For the colourblind, red is solid, blue is dashed, and green is dotted."%}
+{% fullwidth "./assets/network-headway-diagram.png" %}

 If you're seeking to travel directly from A to D, you don't at all care that there is a blue line between A and E. So even if a blue line service arrived at A every minute of every day, it would do you no good to board it (we'll assume you can't walk between any of the stops).
-That is, if travelling A-D, your headway is defined only as the headway of the green route.
+That is, if travelling A-D, your headway is defined only as the headway of the green route.{% sidenote "sn-id-cb" "For the colourblind, red is solid, blue is dashed, and green is dotted." %}

 Now if you're instead travelling A-C, you can choose between the red and the green routes.
 Unless these services arrive at A at the same time, your headway (and hence waiting time) is less than it would be if you were travelling A-D, even though you are waiting at the same stop.
 This path A-B-C is a public transport *corridor* of overlapping routes.